madkehl/DisasterResponse/web_app/README.md

 or

 0. **The run.py script in the Github currently has its ports set up to interface with Heroku.
-If you want to run this on your own machine** you will have to go into the run.py file, df __main__() and comment out/disable the first two lines, and un-comment out the third (notes are in file)
+If you want to run this on your own machine through the udacity portal setup you will have to go into the run.py file, df __main__() and comment out/disable the first two lines, and un-comment out the third (notes are in file)**

+**The child_alone category, as it was found to be empty was dropped from the 36 possible labels**

 1. Run the following commands in the project's root directory to set up your database and model.